-Figure 6 provides notes related to each workshop group's concept plan.
 Figure 5 illustrates overlays of each of the common features and their placement on the Phase 2+ lands.
 Areas that appear darker in colour represent a common locational preference.
+Figure 6 provides notes related to each workshop group's concept plan.
 Common themes that resulted from the workshop are as follows:

-- Single Family Low Density to be predominantly located north of the Bridgeport Avenue extension; - A majority of Mixed Residential to be located adjacent to Century Road - as well as near the primary access into Phase 2+ off Century Road; - Parks should be evenly distributed throughout Phase 2+ and the woodlot should be preserved; - School site should be adjacent to the Bridgeport Avenue extension and Century Road access; - Bridgeport Avenue extension should maintain a curvilinear pattern; and - An extensive pathway network that connects parks, natural open space and creek corridors should be incorporated - in addition to access onto Potter Drive to the north.
+- Single Detached Low Density to be predominantly located north of the Bridgeport Avenue extension; - A majority of Mixed Residential to be located adjacent to Century Road - as well as near the primary access into Phase 2+ off Century Road; - Parks should be evenly distributed throughout Phase 2+ and the woodlot should be preserved; - School site should be adjacent to the Bridgeport Avenue extension and Century Road access; - Bridgeport Avenue extension should maintain a curvilinear pattern; and - An extensive pathway network that connects parks, natural open space and creek corridors should be incorporated in addition to access onto Potter Drive to the north.

-Single Family Low Density
+Single Detached Low Density